 In both the Old and New Testaments, God rarely commands couples to avoid sexual relations.
 It is amazing that God has warned us to not do many things, but He rarely warns or commands married couples to stop having sex.
 One of the few occasions in which God commanded men to abstain from sexual relations is found in Exodus 19:15.
 It was for the purpose of worshiping God.
-In 1 Corinthians 7:5 couples could abstain for the purpose of prayer, but only if both agree!
-In Leviticus 15:19; 18:19, 24; 20:18 and Ezekiel 22:10 husbands were told to not have sexual relations with their wives when their wives are in their menstrual period.
-These are the times when God prohibits sexual intercourse or states that it is okay for couples to not have sex.
+In 1 Corinthians 7:5, couples can abstain for the purpose of prayer, but only if both agree!
+In Leviticus 15:19; 18:19, 24; 20:18 and Ezekiel 18:5-6; 22:10, husbands were told to not have sexual relations with their wives when they are in their menstrual period.
+These are the only times that God prohibits sexual intercourse or states that it is okay for couples to not have sex.
 God never commands a couple to not make love when fasting.

-Otherwise, the apostle Paul warns couples to do just the opposite.
+In fact, the apostle Paul warns couples to do just the opposite.
 God wants married couples to have sex.
-A great example of this truth is found in the book the Song of Solomon which describes courtship, marriage, the wedding night and marriage between a man and a woman.
-In chapter 4, which is the wedding night, the entire chapter is devoted to a graphic, yet figurative description of sexual intercourse.
-God wants couples to have sexual relations.
+A great example of this truth is found in the Song of Solomon which describes courtship, marriage, the wedding night and marriage between a man and a woman.
+In chapter 4, which is the wedding night, the entire chapter is devoted to a graphic and sensuous, yet figurative description of sexual intercourse.
+God wants married couples to have sexual relations.